Skip to main content

 • Table of Contents

-• How do we move your records and wearable data?
+• How do your records and labs come together?

 • Common Questions

-• What if I have a medical question before my first visit?
+• What if I have a medical question before my deep dive?

 • Do I need to be a Philadelphia resident to join?

-• How long does the record transfer actually take?
+• How long does the record transfer take?

 • Deep Questions

-• How does the Diagnostic Evaluation differ from a typical physical?
+• How is the deep dive different from a typical physical?

-• What happens if my old PCP is slow to release records?
+• What happens if my old provider is slow to release records?

 • Will my insurance be involved during onboarding?

-• What does the practice expect from me during the first week?
+• What does the practice expect from me during onboarding?

 • Scientific References